johanna0321/MitochondrialGeneAnalysis/README.md

 systematic checking of MitoCarta gene names synonyms.
 This package also provides a function to plot the percent of each pathway that is represented in a filtered gene list or cluster of genes.

-The functions, data, and .Rmd workflow (inst/rmd/) herein are a companion to the article [Higher mitochondrial oxidative capacity is the primary molecular differentiator in muscle of rats with high and low intrinsic cardiorespiratory fitness](https://www.sciencedirect.com/science/article/pii/S2212877823001278?via%3Dihub)
+The functions, data, and .Rmd workflow herein are a companion to the following article:

+Fleischman, J. Y., Van den Bergh, F., Collins, N. L., Bowers, M., Beard, D. A., & Burant, C. F. (2023).
+Higher mitochondrial oxidative capacity is the primary molecular differentiator in muscle of rats with high and low intrinsic cardiorespiratory fitness.
+In Molecular Metabolism (Vol. 76, p.
+101793).
+Elsevier BV. [https://doi.org/10.1016/j.molmet.2023.101793](https://doi.org/10.1016/j.molmet.2023.101793)

 ## Package Updates